usegraffy/graffy/docs/vs-graphql.md

 Unfortunately subscriptions do not provide these benefits; nested relations are difficult to support and perform poorly, and using subscriptions to synchronize state with the server requires the client to implement state transition logic, duplicating server-side logic.

+### Why GraphQL does not have live queries

 The GraphQL docs [explain](https://graphql.org/blog/subscriptions-in-graphql-and-relay/#why-not-live-queries) why Facebook decided not to support live queries.
 Here's the gist:

 Even something as simple as the "Person and 3 others liked this" message change on lots of events:
 - Someone liked or unliked your post 👍
 - Someone who liked your post deactivated or re-activated their account
 - Someone who liked your post changed their name
-- Facebook's algorithm for choosing the clickbaitiest name changed 🙄
+- Facebook's algorithm for choosing your bestest friend changed 🙄

 Building a live query framework that updates all interested clients when any of these things happen is understandably hard.
 In their words,